-The Foxconn facility's total consumptive use is calculated by subtracting Foxconn's sewerage return (5,181,098 gallons) from the total gallons purchased (13,791,624 gallons) for a total consumptive use of 8,610,526 gallons.
-The average daily consumptive use is 23,590 gallons/day and the consumptive use coefficient is 62.4% (Table 6).
-As Foxconn is the only water user and wastewater discharger in the diversion area, and the diversion return flow exceeds the Foxconn return flow, it is assumed that the lower diversion consumptive use than the Foxconn consumptive use coefficient is impacted by a combination of return water I/I and the difficulty in accurately metering very low flow in large pipe.
+The Foxconn facility's total consumptive use is calculated by subtracting Foxconn's sewerage return (11,686,822 gallons) from the total gallons purchased (13,748,988 gallons) for a total consumptive use of 2,062,166 gallons.
+The average daily consumptive use is 5,650 gallons/day and the consumptive use coefficient is 15.0% (Table 6).
+Previously, as Foxconn is the only water user and wastewater discharger in the diversion area, and the diversion return flow exceeds the Foxconn return flow, it is assumed that the lower diversion consumptive use than the Foxconn consumptive use coefficient is impacted by a combination of return water I/I and the difficulty in accurately metering very low flow in large pipe.
+However, in 2023 total Foxconn flow exceeded the total return flow at Hwy H, which is not possible and correlates to error in the Foxconn metering.
+This error will be monitored going forward as the meters were calibrated in 2023.